 In 2018, as part of a congressional delegation, Dr. Fakorede testified on Capitol Hill in Washington D.C., regarding the epidemic of peripheral arterial disease and spearheading a “sprint to zero amputation campaign” with policy actions proposed to stop unnecessary amputations.
-In October of 2018, Dr. Fakorede traveled to Cuba as part of Congressional Delegation (CODEL) to discuss the impact of diabetes management on the peripheral arterial disease pandemic.
-Dr. Fakorede has established partnerships with law makers, community, industry, university, and faith-based stakeholders to facilitate cardiovascular education, promote nutrition coaching, highlight social determinants of health, improve access to quality care and engender trust in the underserved communities.
-These preventative initiatives, aggressive screening adaptations and quality intervention strategies have led Dr. Fakorede to decrease amputations rates by 88% over a 3-year period in his site of service in the Mississippi Delta.
+Dr. Fakorede traveled to Cuba in October 2018, as part of the Congressional Delegation (CODEL) to discuss the impact of diabetes management on the peripheral arterial disease pandemic.
+Dr. Fakorede has established partnerships with lawmakers, community, industry, university, and faith-based stakeholders to facilitate cardiovascular education, promote nutrition coaching, highlight social determinants of health, improve access to quality care, and engender trust in underserved communities.
+These preventative initiatives, aggressive screening adaptations, and quality intervention strategies have led Dr. Fakorede to decrease amputation rates by 88% over a four-and-a-half period in his site of service in the Mississippi Delta.
 This accomplishment has been highlighted in the ProPublica article, “The Black American Amputation Epidemic”, published on May 19, 2020.
 This article reached a potential of 150 million people by being included in 636 total airings of “NBC Nightly News with Lester Holt”.
 Additionally, over 13 million people were reached via tweets.
-This important article addressing unnecessary amputations has been reprinted in Medpage Today, AJMC, The Hill and Fierce Healthcare.
+This important article addressing unnecessary amputations has been reprinted in Med page Today, AJMC, The Hill, and Fierce Healthcare.
 Dr. Fakorede’s work for health equality has been highlighted by Business Insider, Australia, Men’s Health Magazine published August 2020, and Reader’s Digest published October 2020.
 He was recently honored by The ROOT 100 most influential African Americans in 2020.
 Dr. Fakorede has become the PAD advocate with a purpose that is impacting the lives of the forgotten and voiceless and ultimately eliminating health care disparities.

 “Of all forms of inequality, injustice in health care is the most shocking and inhumane.”
 Dr. Martin Luther King, Jr.